ALP2023/tictactoe/Documents/Step8_ShortAnswer.md

 modify_list(items)
 print(items)

-Output is ['original', 'new']. modify_list function appends the item "new" to the list
+Output is ["original", "new"], because the modify_list function appends the item "new" to the list, then reassigned a new list.
+That means whatever happens within the function stays in the function and doesn’t affect the list passed into it.
+So “original” is passed into the function, which then appends “new” to the list, hence the output is ["original", "new"].

 5. In Python even though variables created within a function are local, there are still situations where you can modify data outside the scope with a local variable.
 Explain this anomaly and relate it to both mutability and pass by reference.